Richard Willingham, Chair

 Paul has authored or co-authored more than 50 papers and articles related to energy efficiency and zero-energy commercial buildings.
 Among his many awards, Paul has received two ASHRAE Technology Awards for his energy-efficient buildings work and two Energy User News magazine’s Efficient Building Awards.
 Paul has been key in the development of the Advanced Energy Design Guide series from ASHRAE and has chaired two of the guides for K-12 schools and grocery stores.
 Paul has been at NREL for 21 years and is a registered Professional Engineer holding a PhD from Purdue University.

-Ann Edminster, Interim Executive Director
+Ann Edminster, Treasurer

 Founder/Principal, Design AVEnues LLC